 Modern day Calais is a gigantic sea port and the first passenger port in France!

 Thousands of British tourists have transited throughout the year by boat and by the Eurostar since the inauguration of the Channel Tunnel in 1994.

 It’s equally convenient as the train exits in the peripheral district of Coquelle, near the huge commercial centre Cité Europe.

 The Burghers of Calais – Hundred Years War

-However, for most French, Calais is primarily a name that evokes the Hundred Years War!
+However, for most French, the city is linked to the Hundred Years War.

 This major conflict opposed them to their ‘dear English neighbours’ during the 14th and 15th centuries.